mmu-webdesign/Level4-web-term-1/CSS/css02/12-background-images.md

 - Why not apply this wonderful border to both boxes?

-- Simple, cut and paste the styles from `.star` and add them to the `.box` class.
+- Simple, cut & paste the styles from `.star` and add them to the `.box` class.

 ```
     .box {